Guest Notes For Drive On Podcast

 My goal is to provide helpful content to listeners of the show.
 There are a few things I expect of the guests.
 Please see the topics below, and let me know beforehand if you have a problem with any of these.

 No politics.
 I have my political beliefs, and I'm sure you have yours.
 I'm glad that you do.
-However, the goal of the podcast is to support veterans, period.
+However, the goal of the show is to support veterans, period.
 I don't want to alienate a group of veterans because of someone's political views.

 That doesn't mean that we can't talk about a bill in Congress that affects veterans or service members.
 However, I don't want to have guests bashing one side or the other during the discussion, regardless of their beliefs.

-- OK: Bill number 8675309 is in front of the House of Representatives and it will help veterans who are affected by burn pits.
+- ✅OK: Bill number 8675309 is in front of the House of Representatives, and it will help veterans who are affected by burn pits.
 I would encourage the listeners to contact their representatives to support this bill.

-- Not OK: Bill number 8675309 is in front of the House of Representatives and it will help veterans who are affected by burn pits.
-It's probably not going to pass though because the jackass [Democrats | Republicans | Martians] added some B.S. language to the bill that advances XYZ agenda.
+- ❌Not OK: Bill number 8675309 is in front of the House of Representatives, and it will help veterans who are affected by burn pits.
+It's probably not going to pass, though, because the jackass [Democrats | Republicans | Martians] added some B.S. language to the bill that advances XYZ agenda.
 Man, I really hate those [Democrats | Republicans | Martians].

 However, I do recognize that certain things that are illegal in the United States might not be illegal in other parts of the world.
 You may have had an experience where you traveled to a country in South America and found a benefit in something you tried along the way.
 That's a part of your story, and it is worth telling.